One of the main attractions of Hoi An is the opportunity to experience lush, rich greenery and nature so close to the bustling hub of the old town.

 Local families run the tours in the area, providing a sustainable, affordable eco-tour and supporting the local economy.
 Visitors are escorted through palm-covered passages in traditional woven round basket boats, which many fishermen in Hoi An still use today.

-They will learn about the daily life of local farmers and fishermen and participate in traditional activities, such as a boat race, throwing a net, and enjoying freshly-caught seafood.
-Travellers who wish to see the area but stay off the water can also rent a motorbike (5 USD or less) or request a complimentary bicycle from reception and scoot through the towering coconut forest.
+They will learn about the daily life of the farmers and fishermen and participate in traditional activities, such as a boat race, throwing a net, and enjoying freshly-caught seafood.
+Travelers who wish to see the area but stay off the water can also rent a motorbike (5 USD or less) or request a complimentary bicycle from reception and scoot through the towering coconut forest.